PyWiFeS/pipeline/README.md

 - apply extinction correction to flux standard star (previously calculated but not applied).

 - associate any sky exposures with science exposures if IMAGETYP = 'SKY' (currently a manual modification of the image header by the user) and OBJECT keywords match.
-Use of `--coadd_mode prompt` allows manual association of SKY and OBJECT exposures.
+Use of `--coadd-mode prompt` allows manual association of SKY and OBJECT exposures.
 Use of `--coadd-mode none` blindly associates one SKY and one OBJECT using the order they appear in the image list.
 Multiple sky exposures are scaled by their exposure times and median-combined.
 Subtraction from science frame scales effective sky exposure time to that of science frame.

 - avoid recopying existing, older files into 'intermediate' folder.